 Students must maintain Satisfactory Academic Progress, according to the standards and practices of the University.
 Students who fail to maintain satisfactory progress may not receive federal Title IV assistance or state and University need-based grants and scholarships.

 UVA offers need-based institutional aid to degree-seeking in-state undergraduate students with DACA status who have demonstrated financial need.
-To apply for institutional aid, please review the application document and complete all the necessary steps.
+This fall, the University anticipates further guidelines as well as an application for DACA and undocumented students, and we will provide that information here.
 The Multicultural Student Services website has more information and resources for DACA and undocumented students.
 It is important that applicants understand that eligibility for institutional aid is only available to degree-seeking in-state undergraduate DACA students.
 Undocumented students are not eligible for institutional aid at this time.
 Also, students must demonstrate financial need to be eligible for institutional aid.
 Federal forms of financial aid remain unavailable to any student with DACA status.
 However, if you have a social security number, you can complete the FAFSA to receive a Student Aid Report (SAR) which will contain information about non-federal options for financial aid.

 For more information about possible funding for DACA and undocumented students, please see this additional resource.